 There are so many reasons to claim it is the toughest.
 Firstly the 111 km, 222 km and 333 km are probably more than double the distances of the normal marathons.
 Secondly, the freezing temperatures and the chilly winds and thirdly high-altitude mountainous rough terrains and oxygen drop levels at 11,000 ft.
 Regular Marathoners vouch that this is presumably the toughest in the world.

-At the Nubra valley 10,500 ft which is about 150 km from the Leh town, on a chilly evening at 8 p.m of August 17, 2017, the Marathon was flagged off.
-The duo were among 30 odd participants including some overseas, army jawans and scouts.
+At the Nubra valley 10,500 ft which are about 150 km from the Leh town, on a chilly evening at 8 p.m of August 17, 2017, the Marathon was flagged off.
+The duo was among 30 odd participants including some overseas, army jawans and scouts.
 Jyotsna was the youngest and her father the oldest and definitely without a doubt will be her most memorable moment always.

 Declared the first duo and Jyotsna the first youngest Indian woman to complete.